 Charred, roasted, boiled, pickled, or juiced, beets are a root vegetable that offer a wealth of cooking and nutritional needs.
 Here at BRU, we love the complex earthy flavor fresh-pressed beets provide when combined with our rich, organic chicken bone broth.
-Not to mention the bright red color that screams HAPPINESS!
+Not to mention the bright red color - lycopene - that screams HAPPINESS!

 Beets offer great flavor to any clean eating regimen.
 But the key to a well-balanced, sustainable, and effective healthy lifestyle?
 Nutritional power, of course!